-- 1. Clergy are encouraged to direct their parishioners to the diocesan Facebook Page and/or YouTube channel for Sunday Prayers with Bishop Susan Bell. - 2.
+- 1. Clergy are encouraged to direct their parishioners to the diocesan Facebook Page and/or YouTube channel for Sunday Prayers with Bishop Susan Bell, if online parish services are not available. - 2.
 Services at retirement homes and long-term care facilities are permitted, following any additional directives which may be mandated by staff. - 3.
-Music during worship services may be i) pre-recorded and played or ii) performed by no more than four instrumentalists and/or vocalists.
-Anyone singing or playing wind or brass instruments must be masked except during their performance, maintain at least 4m distance from those not in their social circle, and face perpendicular to the congregation. - 4.
+Music may be pre-recorded for online worship services or performed live during in-person worship services by no more than 5 vocalists and/or instrumentalists at any one time, provided masks are worn, a distance of at least 4m between musicians is maintained, and external ventilation (open doors or windows) is facilitated.
+It is recommended that the frequency and duration of singing by vocalists be limited as much as possible during in-person worship. - 4.
 Congregational singing, choir practices and performances, and liturgical dancing are not permitted. - 5.
 A service of Eucharist with spiritual communion is permitted to be livestreamed, either as a standalone online worship service or as part of a hybrid service with an in-person congregation.